Aerosols and biogeochemical cycles

 - Watch this video

-- Read chapter 5.4 and 5.6.3 (included) of Lectures in Meteorology and take notes to be able to present the material in class.
+- Graduate students: Read chapter 5.5 to 5.6.3 (included) of Lectures in Meteorology

 - Answer the questionnaire